ZhengdongWang/zhengdongwang.com/productivity.md

 > But it's better for us not to know the kinds of sacrifices the professional-grade athlete has made to get so very good at one particular thing.
 Oh, we'll invoke lush clichés about the lonely heroism of Olympic athletes, the pain and analgesia of football, the early rising and hours of practice and restricted diets, the preflight celibacy, et cetera.
 But the actual facts of the sacrifices repel us when we see them: basketball geniuses who cannot read, sprinters who dope themselves, defensive tackles who shoot up with bovine hormones until they collapse or explode.
 We prefer not to consider closely the shockingly vapid and primitive comments uttered by athletes in postcontest interviews or to consider what impoverishments in one's mental life would allow people actually to think the way great athletes seem to think.
 Note the way "up close and personal" profiles of professional athletes strain so hard to find evidence of a rounded human life–outside interests and activities, values beyond the sport.
 We ignore what's obvious, that most of this straining is farce.
 It's farce because the realities of top-level athletics today require an early and total commitment to one area of excellence.
 An ascetic focus.
 A subsumption of almost all other features of human life to one chosen talent and pursuit.
 A consent to live in a world that, like a child's world, is very small.

 Read the last two essays in full.
 It's worth it.

+{{ van_der_poel }}

+> True self confidence comes from experience.
+My very race specific ice sessions supplied me with the facts of my capacity and the trust in myself.
+I wasn’t mentaly strong as a kid, I hated to compete ever since I started speed skating, I truly hated it.
+It is still a little anxiety provoking for me, I think it always will be when I test myself in an activity that I really care about.
+But today it’s a walk in the park compared to when I was a kid.
+This development was mainly acquired through continuous voluntary confrontation with the challenge (read that sentence again and emphasis voluntary).
+It was first when I understood that, or felt like, I volunteered, that I was able to compete with a free mind.

 {{ ava_routines }}